-iX challenge: Alternative Adhesives for Automated Insert Fixtures on Spacecraft
+iX challenge: Alternative Adhesives for Automated Insert Fixtures on Spacecraft (ARCHIVED)

 This iX challenge competition, delivered by Innovate UK KTN, is supporting Airbus to identify innovative adhesives that can be used to adhere insert fixings to satellites.